-- Screening starting at age 40: This saves the most lives, but only four jurisdictions allow women to self-refer for a mammogram at 40: BC, PEI, YT, NS; in AB (40-45).
-In AB women can self refer at 45.
-In NWT, a requisition from a doctor is required for the first screen and then self-referral is allowed after the first screen. - Annual screening starting at age 40: Cancers in the 40s can grow aggressively, but only in these 3 jurisdictions can women self-refer for mammograms annually: PEI, NS, YT (and AB after first screen). - Breast density notification: Only in these seven provinces are all women directly informed of their breast density: BC, NS, AB, MB, PEI, NB, ON.
-Only women in the highest category are informed in SK, NL, and YT. - Annual mammograms for women in Category D density: These are the only jurisdictions where women with the highest category of density are asked to return for a mammogram every year instead of every two years: ON, PEI, NL, SK, NWT, YT - 5.
-Annual screening for women 50 and above: Only YT and ON allow women aged 50 and above to book a mammogram annually.
-In BC, women can book every 18 months. - Supplemental screening for women with dense breasts: In BC, women with dense breasts can access screening ultrasound paid for by MSP.
-In all other jurisdictions except NS, women can access screening ultrasound if they can get a requisition. - Risk Assessment for women starting at age 25: Experts recommend assessment between age 25-30. - Screening should continue after age 75: Experts recommend screening continues if a woman is in good health. - 9.
+- Screening starting at age 40: This saves the most lives, but only four jurisdictions allow women to self-refer for a mammogram at 40: BC, PEI, YT, NS; in AB and NWT it is 45.
+In AB and in NWT, a requisition from a doctor is required for the first screen from 40-44 and then self-referral is allowed after the first screen. - 2.
+Annual screening starting at age 40: Cancers in the 40s can grow aggressively, but only in these 3 jurisdictions can women self-refer for mammograms annually: PEI, NS, YT (and AB and NWT after first screen 40-44). - Breast density notification: Only in these provinces are all women directly informed of their breast density: BC, NS, AB, MB, PEI, NB, ON, NWT and YT.
+In SK and QC, women can check their online portal for their breast density category. - Annual mammograms for women in Category D density: These are the only jurisdictions where women with the highest category of density are asked to return for a mammogram every year instead of every two years: ON, PEI, NL, SK, NWT, YT and NS. - Supplemetal screening depends on where you live: Please check out our Breast Screening Advocacy Toolkit. - 6.
+Risk Assessment for women starting at age 25: Experts recommend assessment between age 25-30. - 7.
+Screening should continue after age 75: Experts recommend screening continues if a woman is in good health. - 8.
 If you have a first degree relative with breast cancer, annual mammography is recommended.